mohsinaijaz/Jenkins-on-Kubernetes/README.md

 --dns=

+**We will not customize out cluster and keep it pretty basic.**

 $ kops create cluster --node-count=2 --node-size=t2.medium --master-size=t2.medium --zones=us-east-1a --name=${KOPS_CLUSTER_NAME}

+**Once the cluster is up, this will take about 15 min.
+Validate the cluster before setting up anything.**

+**Install helm on your MAC**

 $ brew install kubernetes-helm

+**Create service account for tiller on the cluster**

 $ kubectl create serviceaccount --namespace kube-system tiller

+**Create a cluster role binding for tiller service account and grant cluster admin access**

 $ kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller

+**Initialize helm, this will create a tiller pod running in kube-system**

 $ helm init --service-account tiller

+**Now we will install Jenkins using helm chart, also I modified the values file with AdminUser and AdminPassword.
+Using the below command you will download the chart and can modify**

+$ helm inspect stable/jenkins > /tmp/jenkins.values

+**You can also modify anything else, now will we will install using out custom values file**

+$ helm install stable/jenkins --values /tmp/jenkins.values --name test-jenkins

+**Once Jenkins is pod and services are ready you will it would have created a load balancer in AWS, browse to the LB and specify port 8080.
+Login using the credentials you added in the values file.**

+**Update Jenkins and let configure Jenkins to create slave pods when builds are trigged**

+**Credentials --> system --> Global credentials --> Add credentials --> Kind Kubernetes**

+**Now we will grant access to Jenkins to create salve pods on our behalf**

+$ kubectl create clusterrolebinding permissive-binding --clusterrole=cluster-admin --user=admin --user=kubelet --group=system:serviceaccounts

+**Now login to jenkins, Manage Jenkins --> configure system --> Kubernetes section Add the secret file and TEST Connection**

+**Create a build and watch the cluster create a pod for that build, once build is complete the pod will be terminated.**

 $ kops delete cluster --name ${KOPS_CLUSTER_NAME} --yes